brianbreitsch/iono-tomography/exploration/README.md

 # Exploration
 ============================================================

+Not part of Repo anymore.

+This is my area for scratch work.

 This folder contains notebooks that explore different topics that will prove useful in our ionosphere tomography code.

 ------------------------------------------------------------